 Apart from necessary women or housekeepers, the UK government did not employ any women until 1869 when it acquired the nascent inland telegraph industry and with it a number of female telegraphists who became employees of the General Post Office and hence civil servants.
-The Postmaster General, who realised that he had acquired a source of very capable workers who did not need to be paid anything like as much as their male counterparts, soon introduced women clerks elsewhere in his organisation.
+The Postmaster General, who realised that he had acquired a source of very capable workers who did not need to be paid anything like as much as their male counterparts, next year introduced women clerks elsewhere in his organisation.
 He summarised his reasons as follows:

 - They have in an eminent degree a quickness of eye and ear and a delicacy of touch, which are essential qualifications of a good operator.